pcarmona79/q2admin-kmod/readme.txt

-Version: q2admin1.17.48-tsmod-2
+Version: q2admin 1.17.49-kmod

+This is Q2Admin is based on TastySpleen version, adding some patches to support Q2PRO directories.

-This is Q2Admin with R1CH's security patches applied, and a couple tweaks to prevent kicking of players for false positives (Q2Admin would think a player was a bot when they were merely lagging badly.)
+The TastySpleen version is Q2Admin with R1CH's security patches applied, and a couple tweaks to prevent kicking of players for false positives (Q2Admin would think a player was a bot when they were merely lagging badly.)

 Original Q2Admin readme.txt follows: